How to prepare for your new commute to work

 At Workspace, our centres are fully equipped to support you once you get into the office, with increased bike racks across the portfolio to ensure you can commute however you wish.
-Our flexible office, co-working and meeting room spaces span right across London, so you also have the option to travel as far or near to home as you like – whenever you like.
+Our flexible office and meeting room spaces span right across London, so you also have the option to travel as far or near to home as you like – whenever you like.

 Here’s the low-down on what London’s putting in place for your new commute to help you plan the best, and safest, way to get back to your office.

 In an effort to reduce crowding on public transport and make sure social distancing can take place effectively, the Mayor of London, Sadiq Khan, has launched Transport for London’s (Tfl) Streetspace for London plan.
 The plan sets out to make space on London’s streets for more cyclists and walking pedestrians.

 He has swiftly put in action an impressive, “rapid construction” of a cycling network across the city to encourage those who can to take to saddles to do so, rather than putting extra pressure on public transport systems.

 New Santander Cycles bike hubs are popping up at commuting hotspots all around London – at Waterloo, Kings Cross, Holborn, Liverpool Street and Soho Square – to ensure that everyone who needs to travel in these areas has access to a bike.